 What is a contracting party?

-A contracting party is any individual, organization, or legal entity that enters into a legally binding agreement and accepts the obligations, rights, and responsibilities outlined in that contract.
+A contracting party is any individual, organization, or legal entity that enters into a legally binding agreement and accepts the obligations, rights, and responsibilities outlined in the contract.
+A contracting party must possess legal capacity to contract, meaning they must be of legal age (18 or older in most jurisdictions), mentally competent, and legally authorized to represent their organization.
+Both written and verbal agreements create contracting parties.

 But this basic contracting meaning extends far beyond simple participation.
 In legal terms, contracting parties are the foundation of contract enforceability.
 Each party must have the legal capacity to contract, which means they must be: